Copyright R L (Bob) Walker 2015. All rights reserved. See side bar right →

 Fair, Friendly, Collaborative, Lawful?

 Occasional unacknowledged use of images from this site has occurred and has been brought to rRv’s attention.
 Inadequately referenced and unacknowledged use of content from this site continues.
+Blog-post are also appearing on two content scaper sites.
+Action will be taken against these to assert copyright.

 Are you playing fair?